 macOS Sequoia features: Everything you need to know

 After the macOS Sequoia presentation, I was like, “Wow, all of this in one update?”
 It really looks massive — from Apple Intelligence to Genmoji!
-So, let’s dive into the major new features in macOS Sequoia and see how they can enhance your work and daily life.
+So, let’s dive into macOS Sequoia's new features and see how they can enhance your work and daily life.

 [Just for fun, I’ve ranked the features from most to least anticipated based on my personal excitement.
 Plus, I interviewed some of my colleagues who were among the first to try Sequoia, and I’ve gathered their opinions — both the positives and the negatives.]